ap247/ap247/README.md

-- 👋 I’m Anish, a developer based on the West Coast
+- 👋 I’m Anish, a builder based on the West Coast
 - 👀 I’m interested in Systems, WebDev, ML, Automation, and Product Development
 - 🌱 I’m currently learning React and Javascript to build out my front-end knowledge
 - 🤝 I’m looking to collaborate on public good projects with positive impacts on people and communities